 “When you ask them what they think the normal size is, they say 20 centimetres or something absurd like that.
 Most of them they say they’ve noticed in the changing rooms that their friends have larger penises.
 So their perception is wrong.

 “Sometimes it’s because they assume what they see in pornography is normal.
 We try to explain that probably professional porn actors are chosen because they’re outside of the average scale!”
+They then look for ways and means and various advertisements on how to increase your penis size.

 Fortunately Dr Ghanem has been able to convince almost all his body dysmorphic patients that they’re normal.
 The key is to make sure they know you’re taking their feelings very seriously, he says.